-Let's say, the customer has the scheduled payments for the 5th of every month.
+Let's say, a customer has scheduled payments for the 5th of every month.
 The payment was made successfully in February, but then failed in March.
-You are reaching to the customer on the 1st of June, update their payment details, and reactivate the subscription.
+You are reaching to the customer on the 1st of June to update their payment details and reactivate their subscription.
 By that time the customer has 3 payments missed (March, April, May) and one upcoming (June).
-So once you click 'Reactivate', the system will make an attempt to make 3 skipped charges.
+So once you click Reactivate, the system will make an attempt to make 3 skipped charges.

 After that, the customer will be charged on the 5th of June, and the subscription schedule continues in its normal schedule.

 How do I reactivate the subscription?

 - Click Actions > Reactivate.